Conformance

 Self-Certification

 Implementations self-certify by running the test suite locally and opening a pull request against ADOPTERS.md with the integration metadata.
-The TSC may verify a self-certification at any time by re-running the suite against a published artifact.
+The maintainers (the TSC once seated) may verify a self-certification at any time by re-running the suite against a published artifact.